balliegojr/balliegojr.github.io/content/01-state-machine/index.md

     .execute();
 ```

-Lets see how we can do that
+Let's see how we can do that
 ```rust
 pub trait State {
     type Output;